shaq-bracu/course-tutor-app/README.md

 ## 👥 Team

-Developed by [Your Name] - Full Stack Developer
+Developed by [Shakhawat Hossain] - Full Stack Developer

 ## 📞 Support

 For support and questions:
-- Email: support@coursetutor.com
+- Email: shakhawatalvi@gmail.com
 - GitHub Issues: Create an issue in this repository

 ---